 The people living in the vicinity of Chinko have suffered for decades from civil war and ethnic violence.
 Chinko, in partnership with the Central African Republic (CAR) Government, has the opportunity to foster stability while working with the surrounding communities, to promote regional development based on a better understanding of the value of wildlife.
 African Parks’ presence here goes beyond conservation - it represents hope for stability and governance.

 Previously, the communities that live in the surrounding areas of Chinko had received no or little information on the importance of conservation.
 Therefore, a key goal of the African Parks is to provide quality educational opportunities that will support economic and social transformation while raising awareness of conservation and environmental issues.
 A few years ago, Chinko funded the construction of a Secondary School in Bakouma, the nearest major village, and environmental education is emphasized in local schools where educational resources have been provided to pupils and teachers in recognition of their educational efforts.
 This will ultimately facilitate an attitude of change and awareness, which will not only secure the future of the park but also create one where both people and wildlife can thrive.

-The Central African people are amongst the poorest on the continent and in desperate need of a sustainable form of income in order to improve their quality of life.
-Local employment opportunities have already been created through the establishment of the initial ranger team.
-It is anticipated that once further tourism offerings are introduced, there will be additional opportunities for employment.
-Over 400 people are employed in Chinko.
+The people of CAR are amongst the poorest on the continent and in desperate need of a sustainable form of income in order to improve their quality of life.
+Local employment opportunities have already been created through the recruitment of the ranger team, the ECHO and TANGO Officers as well as the external sensitization officers.
+Close to 300 people are employed in Chinko.
 African Parks is the largest employer for the country outside of the capital and the largest taxpayer in Eastern CAR.

 Sign up to be the first to hear #GoodNews happening around African Parks.×